this-is-pankaj/pickMeUp/README.md

 - Token exchange is done as a POC to make authentication applicable on APIs and not with JWT or Bearer tokens.
 These tokens don't expire as long as you don't restart the server.
 - Validations on form fields have not been implemented.
 All text fields are free flowing but expects inputs for smooth operation.
 - Some URL's like About, Contact, Help, etc won't work and have been put in place to showcase the use of 404 pages.
+- Real time feed is only available on dashboard for now.
+For all other sections refresh the page to see updated values.

 ## Tech Stack
 The web-app is build using: